heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 ![Nakama console](images/console.png)

 !!! note "Note"
-    When prompted to login, the default credentials are `Admin:Password`.
+    When prompted to login, the default credentials are `admin:password`.
 These can be changed via configuration file or command-line flags.

 7. You can now go get started with your preferred client SDK:
     * [.NET/Unity client](unity-client-guide.md)